WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 The language shown uses a cut-down variant of Scheme, though it can be implemented in any language that provides the same strict lexical scoping properties in a carefully bounded initial environment.
-(Indeed the [E language](http://erights.org/) uses strict lexical scoping as one key part of its capability system.)
+(This is the general mechanism for implementing capabilities at a programming language level.)
 The paper demonstrates all the same properties of capabilities we have shown here: delegation, attenuation, and so on.

-However, there is one thing which is possible in W7 that is not possible in any of the other systems we have discussed in this paper, including the LDS Proclamation Chains system we have proposed.
+However, there is one thing which is possible in W7 (and other similar systems) that is not possible in any of the other systems we have discussed in this paper, including the LDS Proclamation Chains system we have proposed.
 This is attenuation by composition in an enclosed environment.
 To see what this means and why it is desirable, let us consider an example.